Idina Menzel: Music career

 Menzel announced she would continue live performances in 2012.
 The first date she announced was July 8, 2012, at Ravinia Festival near Chicago, Illinois.
 She made her Carnegie Hall solo debut (originally on October 29, 2012).
 However, due to Hurricane Sandy's impact on New York City, it was postponed until January 13, 2013.

 Menzel toured Australia in June 2013 with shows in South Australia, Melbourne, Brisbane, and two at the Sydney Opera House.

-On June 17, 2014, during a concert at New York City's Radio City Music Hall, Menzel confirmed that she was working on a Christmas album that would contain original material to be released later that same year.
+On June 17, 2014, during a concert at New York City's Radio City Music Hall, Menzel confirmed that she was working on a Christmas album that contained original material to be released later that same year.
 In that concert, she performed one of the original tunes from the album, "December Prayer".
 The album, Holiday Wishes, was released on October 14, 2014.
 The album has so far peaked at number 10 on the Billboard 200, becoming her highest-charting album as a solo lead artist.
 Holiday Wishes also marked the first that a woman had three different albums (along with the cast recording to Frozen and If/Then) peak within the top 20 within ten months of the release date.
-Holiday Wishes also become the second-ever Christmas album to chart before Halloween during the SoundScan Era after Garth Brooks's 1992 album Beyond the Season.
+Holiday Wishes also became the second-ever Christmas album to chart before Halloween during the SoundScan Era after Garth Brooks's 1992 album Beyond the Season.
 On November 26, 2014, Menzel announced through her Facebook page that she would be touring during the summer of 2015, making it her first global tour and first time playing shows in Europe and Asia.

 Menzel was honored with the Breakthrough Artist award at the 2014 Billboard Women in Music awards ceremony.

 Menzel sang "The Star-Spangled Banner" a cappella at Super Bowl XLIX on February 1, 2015.
 Menzel's rendition earned mixed reviews from critics, who praised the quality of her voice but questioned some of her stylistic choices, namely tempo and volume.
-In a complementary review, Markos Papadatos of The Digital Journal felt Menzel redeemed her reputation as a strong vocalist after pundits had criticized her live performance of "Let it Go" at Dick Clark's New Year's Rockin' Eve the previous year.
+In a complementary review, Markos Papadatos of The Digital Journal felt Menzel redeemed her reputation as a strong vocalist after pundits had criticized her live performance of "Let It Go" at Dick Clark's New Year's Rockin' Eve the previous year.

-On August 5, 2016, Menzel announced she would release her eponymous fifth album, on September 23.
+On August 5, 2016, Menzel announced she would release her eponymous fifth album, on September 23, 2016.
 Of the release, Menzel stated: "I poured my heart out and used my music as a place to kind of figure some things out.
 It's a really personal album."
 Marking it as her first original Pop studio album in 8 years since I Stand, the album debuted at # 29 on the US Billboard 200.
 With the success of the album, Menzel embarked on a World Tour in 2017 that traveled to Asia, Europe, and North America.
 Menzel's concert stop in Las Vegas was recorded for her second live album entitled idina Live and released on October 12, 2018.